 Select a timetable, budget, and goals to focus on.
 You’ll choose the items of work and pick your ideal package and payment plan.
 We’re here to guide you every step of the way.

-Watch us work in real time
+Watch us work in real-time

-Once your engagement is complete, our lawyers can kickstart the representation.
+Once your engagement is complete, our criminal lawyers can kickstart the representation.
 You’ll be updated on every piece of work, and we’ll proactively inform you of the status of your case and get your input throughout the process.

-We’re different from the rest
+Our criminal lawyers are different from the rest

 We’re committed to helping people and serving a higher purpose – bringing more access to help, answers, fairness and justice.

 Our purpose is the product of our ideals, our dreams, our ambitions.
-It explains why make a difference and how we do it, and it gives us our meaning and guides our choices.
+It explains why we make a difference and how we do it, and it gives us our meaning and guides our choices.